The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Method and Materials

-\paragraph{Spatial Interaction block (SIB)} \ The SIB is not concerned with the spatial information between patches.
-After each CBA block, a SIB is introduced to enable explicit communication between patches.
-The SIB is build by two depth-wise 3×3 convolutional layers with Batch Normalization and ReLU non-linearity in between \cite{Howard2017MobileNets:}.
+Spatial Interaction block (SIB) Since SBA only focuses on spectral information not the spatial information between patches, a Special Interaction Block (SIB) is therefore introduced to enable explicit communication between patches.
+The SIB is built with two depth-wise $3\times3$ convolutional layers with Batch Normalization and ReLU non-linearity in between \cite{Howard2017MobileNets:}.
 The output of the SIB can be written as: